-This is a personal website and therefore primarily reflects my own ancestry and those Vermette’s with whom I’ve collaborated with over the years.
-While there are many branches of the Vermet/Vermette family tree that are not shown on this website, you will likely still find much of the information useful, as our branches will converge (and re-converge) at some point.
+This is a personal website and therefore primarily reflects my own ancestry and those Vermette’s with whom I’ve collaborated over the years.
+While there are many branches of the Vermet/Vermette family tree that are not shown on this website, you will likely still find much of the information useful, as our branches will converge (and often re-converge) at some point.
 If you are a Vermette, or descended from a Vermette, it is almost certain that we are related and our common roots are documented here.

 From my research, I’ve come to believe that all Vermettes in North America are descended from Antoine Vermet dit Laforme and Barbe Menard.
 Antoine and Barbe were married in 1669 and lived on the island of Ile du Orleans, located in the St. Lawrence River near modern Quebec City.

 While my primary focus is on the Vermette and Lalonde surnames, my tree includes a significant number of Pelletier, Cyr, Campau, Neron, Gagne, Bilodeau, Theriault, Demers, Dubois, Gamache, Lalande, Dumais, Gauthier, and many other French Canadian family surnames.